Back to Louisiana

 • Replaces all instances of 'department' with 'Louisiana Department of Health'

-• The amendment text does not provide details about the exact nature of the actions or requirements being modified.
+• The amendment text does not provide details about what exactly needs to be completed immediately or the nature of the changes required.

 Plain English: The amendment changes the time limit for certain actions related to public assistance benefits for children and adds requirements for changing these benefits.